Bora Bora Cruises

-Known as the jewel of the South Pacific, Bora Bora is a magnet for romantics and it’s easy to see why.
+Known as the jewel of the South Pacific, a Bora Bora cruise is a magnet for romantics and it’s easy to see why.
 The tropical island is ringed by turquoise waters, exquisite coral reefs and numerous sandy motus (islets), all of which makes Bora Bora a mecca for marine life.
 Even more beautiful in real life than the cruise line brochures make out, snorkelling and scuba diving are the major drawcards here, but you could easily spend the day simply soaking up the glorious views.
-Loosely translated from ancient Tahitian, Bora Bora means ‘created by the gods’, and you’ll understand the premise as you sink into the powder-soft white sand of Matira Beach, and breathe in the heady scent of the white tiare flower that grows here.
-If you can tear yourself away from the idyllic shoreline, adventurous types must hike iconic Mount Otemanu, the lushly forested extinct volcano in the centre of the island.

-The modest harbour town on Bora Bora is where cruise ships dock.
+On a cruise to Bora Bora, the modest harbour town is where cruise ships dock.
 Its single street is home to a gingerbread-pretty church, a handful of small restaurants and several shops where you can buy curios and souvenirs to take home.
 But the street really comes to life on Sunday mornings when stalls appear selling everything from clams to doughnuts.
 Magasin Chin Lee is a major gathering spot for local residents and aa good place to soak up some island culture while quenching your thirst with a cold beer.

 This Edenic stretch of white sand has been voted the best beach in the world and has graced the cover of many a glossy travel magazine.
 Its laid-back atmosphere - no one is selling sunglasses or massages – means you can truly unwind and relax.
 Grab a Hinano beer from one of the beachside cafes and and flop on your own little slice of paradise until it’s time to return to your ship.
 Or take the short climb up the picturesque Pahonu Hill for amazing photo opportunities of the beach unfolding like a white ribbon below, surrounded by tropical landscapes and the harbour.